pywbem/pywbemtools/DEVELOP.md

     If this fails, fix and iterate over this step until it succeeds.

-7. Optional: Perform a test against a real WBEM server:
+8. Optional: Perform a test against a real WBEM server:

     If this fails, fix and iterate over this step until it succeeds.

     Post the results to the release PR.

-8. Commit the changes and push to upstream:
+9. Commit the changes and push to upstream:

     - `git status` - to double check which files have been changed
     - `git commit -asm "Release $MNU"`
     - `git push --set-upstream origin release_$MNU`

-9. On Github, create a Pull Request for branch `release_$MNU`.
+10. On Github, create a Pull Request for branch `release_$MNU`.
 This will trigger the CI runs in Travis and Appveyor.

     Important: When creating Pull Requests, GitHub by default targets the `master` branch.
 If you are releasing a fix version, you need to change the target branch of the Pull Request to `stable_M.N`.

-10. On GitHub, once the CI runs for the Pull Request succeed:
+11. On GitHub, once the CI runs for the Pull Request succeed:

     - Merge the Pull Request (no review is needed)
     - Delete the branch of the Pull Request (`release_M.N.U`)

-11. Checkout the branch you are releasing, update it from upstream, and delete the local topic branch you created:
+12. Checkout the branch you are releasing, update it from upstream, and delete the local topic branch you created:

     - `git checkout $BRANCH`
     - `git pull`
     - `git branch -d release_$MNU`

+13. Tag the version:

-12. Tag the version and push the tag to upstream:
+    This step tags the local repo and pushes it upstream:

     - `git status` - double check that the branch to be released (`$BRANCH`) is checked out
     - `git tag $MNU`
     - `git push --tags`

-    The pushing of the tag triggers another RTD docs build of its stable version, this time with the correct version as defined in the tag.

-13. If you released the `master` branch (for a new minor or major version), it will be fixed separately, so it needs a new fix stream.
+14. If you released the `master` branch (for a new minor or major version), it will be fixed separately, so it needs a new fix stream.

     * Create a branch for its fix stream and push it upstream: